-The Hinsdale Public Library strives to build and develop a materials collection which is responsive to the informational, educational, cultural, and recreational needs of Hinsdale residents of all ages.
+The Hinsdale Public Library strives to build and develop a diverse collection of media and materials responsive to the informational, educational, cultural, and recreational needs of Hinsdale residents of all ages.

-The Library spends roughly 12 percent of its operating budget on materials for patrons, per Serving Our Public 3.0: Standards for Illinois Public Libraries.
-This money is apportioned by the Executive Director based on demographics, circulation statistics, and in consultation with the Library's public services managers.
+HPL spends roughly 12 percent of its operating budget on materials for patrons.
+This money is apportioned by the Executive Director based on demographics, circulation statistics, and in consultation with HPL's public services managers.